bazel-contrib/bazelrc-preset.bzl/README.md

 5. Some flags are enabled only under a given config.
    For example, many flags apply only when running on CI.
    Configure your CI system to always pass `--config=ci` when running Bazel (for example, put it in the system bazelrc on CI runner machines).

+## Migrating to stricter flags

+Bazel major releases include flag-flips.

+Bazelisk provides [extra command-line options](https://github.com/bazelbuild/bazelisk?tab=readme-ov-file#other-features) to migrate to stricter flags.
+A common migration pattern is:

+1. Run `bazelisk --migrate build --nobuild //...` to try upgrading new strict flags.
+2. For flags that don't work, either
+  - disable them by explicitly setting the value in your .bazelrc
+  - fix the issues they report
+3. Turn on `strict=True` on the `bazelrc_preset` rule.
+This is a superset of running `bazelisk --strict build ...`

 ## References and Credits